-- Athlos Academy of St. Cloud encourages families to carpool in order to make the dismissal process more efficient. - Carpool drivers should display all of the numbers associated with students that they are picking up that day; simply write all of the numbers on a sheet of paper in dark marker and display in your front window.
+- Athlos Academy of St. Cloud encourages families to carpool in order to make the dismissal process more efficient. - Carpool drivers should display all of the numbers associated with students that they are picking up that day.

 APPENDIX C - VOLUNTEER REQUIREMENTS